Gretta Adolph – Senior Sports Physiotherapist & Pilates Instructor

 Matthew Williamson – Physiotherapist

-Matthew is a Physiotherapist from Melbourne, with a Bachelor of Applied Science and Masters of Physiotherapy Practice.
+Matthew is an experienced Physiotherapist from Melbourne, who studied a Bachelor of Applied Science and Masters of Physiotherapy Practice at La Trobe University.

 Matthew is a hardworking, likeable and trustworthy individual who takes pride in seeing his patients achieve their goals.
 Through work and clinical experiences, Matthew has developed strong communication and interpersonal skills, helping him to deliver the best possible patient-centred care.
 With a long-time sporting background, Matthew has a keen interest in treating common sports injuries.
 Understanding the physical and mental demands of competition, he is determined to see his patients return to sport as soon as possible.
 Matthew uses a combination of hands-on therapy, education and exercise prescription to get the best possible outcomes for his clients.